grafana/scenes/docusaurus/docs/transformations.md

 ### Step 3.
 Configure multiple transformations

-`SceneDataTransformer` allows configuring multiple transformations.
-They are executed in the same order as they are added to `transformations` array.
+`SceneDataTransformer` allows you to configure multiple transformations.
+They are executed in the same order as they are added to the `transformations` array.

-Modify `transformedData` object and add [_Rename by regex_ transformations](https://grafana.com/docs/grafana/latest/panels-visualizations/query-transform-data/transform-data/#rename-by-regex), that will rename field names: `handler` to `Handler` and `Value` to `Avgerage duration`
+Modify the `transformedData` object and add [_Rename by regex_ transformations](https://grafana.com/docs/grafana/latest/panels-visualizations/query-transform-data/transform-data/#rename-by-regex) to change the field names: `handler` to `Handler` and `Value` to `Average duration`:

 ```tsx
 const transformedData = new SceneDataTransformer({